(To view our Cookies Policy, see below)

 9.3.
 Right of access

 You have a right to ask for a copy of the personal data we hold about you.
-If you want to access your personal data, please send proof of your identity along with a description of the personal data you want to see to Data Protection Officer, Spring Harvest Holidays, 12-14 Horsted Square, Uckfield, East Sussex, TN22 1QG, or email email@example.com
+If you want to access your personal data, please send proof of your identity along with a description of the personal data you want to see to Data Protection Officer, Essential Christian, 12-14 Horsted Square, Uckfield, East Sussex, TN22 1QG, or email [email protected].
+Please send a copy of a form of identification containing a photograph (e.g. Passport, Photocard Driving Licence) along with a copy of a utility bill or bank statement etc to help verify your address.
+Please blank out any financial or other confidential information.
+If we are unable to verify your identity we will contact you as soon as possible.

 9.4.
 Right to rectification